hakatashi/esolang-box/README.md

 junkApi_fileRead(fsize, p, 1);
 ```

-The offical archive is built on Windows.
+The official archive is built on Windows.
 To develop on GNU/Linux, follow this article: [takeutch-kemeco's note](https://gist.github.com/takeutch-kemeco/edbe1b1224242514a3bd)

 ### Pxem